KhoaNguyenDucAnh/MM-Det/README.md

 Known Issues:

-- We have found that there is a deviation in the training process when fine-tuning large language model and the entire framework.
-We are handling this problem and will provide the training scripts sooner.
+- From the feedback we’ve received, we noticed a deviation in the training process when fine-tuning the large language model, making it difficult to reproduce our reported results fully in some cases.
+We are now resolving this issue and will share the updated training scripts soon.
+Currently, we provide the inference interface first.

 ## Acknowledgement